Kirill-Bugaev/vim-termdebug-easymaps/README.md

 (boolean, default `1`)

 ### termdebug_easymaps_treatopened
-If `1` plugin will set maps and nomodifiable state (if desirable) in already opened source code buffers when debugger starts and later opened source code buffers which belongs to debugged program.
+If `1` plugin will set maps and nomodifiable state (if desirable) in already opened source code buffers (when debugger starts) and later manually opened source code buffers which belongs to debugged program.
+If big project (like Linux kernel) is debugged it may slow down Vim during debugger opening.
+In this case better to use `termdebug_easymaps_treatonrun` option (see below).
 ```vim
 let g:termdebug_easymaps_treatopened = 1
 ```
 (boolean, default `1`)

 ### termdebug_easymaps_treatonrun
-If `1` plugin will set maps and nomodifiable state (is desirable) only for source code buffers which would opened during debug process (eg. when breakpoint is reached).
+If `1` plugin will set maps and nomodifiable state (if desirable) only for source code buffers which would opened during debug process (eg. when breakpoint is reached).
 If `1` it abolishes behaviour defined by `g:termdebug_easymaps_treatopened` option.
 ```vim
 let g:termdebug_easymaps_treatonrun = 1
 ```